 Enhancing Creativity and Expression

 Performing arts help you grow creatively.
 You learn to express yourself in new ways.
-This is great for those who find it hard to share their feelings.
+This is great for those who struggle to express their feelings.

 Arts teach you to be involved in your community.
 You learn about your cultural impact.
 This is called citizen artistry.